 The success of the Sport Opportunity Officer pilot programme in the Bay of Plenty leads to the conclusion that the inclusive delivery of disability sport in New Zealand is the preferred approach.
 Halberg Sports is disestablished in favour of an inclusive model.

 SPARC (Sport and Recreation New Zealand) is established by the Government and immediately acknowledges the importance of disability sport in New Zealand.
 The Halberg Trust plays a lead role in distributing SPARC funding to National Sport Organisations to develop inclusive programmes for disabled people.
 Coined the ‘No Exceptions’ policy, this programme aims to build a sporting environment where disabled people have the same opportunities as all New Zealanders to play the sport of their choice.

 The Halberg Trust appoints 10 Sport Opportunity Officers in Regional Sports Trusts throughout New Zealand.
 Their role is to work with clubs, sporting organisations, recreational facilities and schools to develop sport opportunities for disabled young people.

 The SOO role is renamed ‘Sport Opportunity Adviser (SOA)’ but retains the core principles of the role from when it was first trialled.

-The Halberg Trust seeks equipment and intellectual property from the Australian Sports Commission, which leads to the launch of ‘Sports Ability’ and ‘No Exceptions Training (NET)’.
+The Halberg Trust seeks equipment and intellectual property from the Australian Sports Commission, which leads to the launch of ‘Sports Ability’ and ‘Inclusion Training’.
 These programmes are facilitated by Halberg Trust SOAs and aim to increase participation and enhance understanding of disability sport throughout the entire sporting sector.